Emily O'Brien

-Emily Roya O'Brien (born 28 May 1985) is an English three-time Daytime Emmy-nominated actress and writer who is known for her five-year series regular role of Jana Hawkes Fisher on The Young and the Restless from 2006–2011.
-She portrayed the voice of The Woman in Love Death and Robots Season 1 episode of The Witness, directed by Alberto Mielgo, which won The Emmy for Best Animation.
-She went on to portray motion capture and the voice of Eve in Season 2 of Love Death and Robots entitled Pop Squad.
-She also portrayed Julia in the 2014 film Pernicious and provided the voices of Camille and Samira in League Of Legends, and Y'shtola in Final Fantasy XIV: A Realm Reborn.
-Emily also voiced Gamora in Guardians of the Galaxy: The Telltale Series and Special Agent Iman Avesta in the 2017 video game Batman: The Enemy Within.
+Emily Roya O'Brien is an English actress and writer who is known for her role of Jana Hawkes Fisher on The Young and the Restless from 2006 to 2011.
+She voiced The Woman in the Love, Death & Robots episode "The Witness", which won a Primetime Emmy Award for Outstanding Individual Achievement in Animation.
+She went on to voice Eve in the Love, Death & Robots episode "Pop Squad", part of the second season.
+She also portrayed Julia in the 2014 film Pernicious and provided the voices of Camille and Samira in League of Legends, and Y'shtola in Final Fantasy XIV: A Realm Reborn.
+Emily also voiced Gamora in Guardians of the Galaxy: The Telltale Series and Special Agent Iman Avesta in Batman: The Enemy Within.
 In 2018, she became part of the main cast of the animated film Dagon Troll World Chronicles.
 She also voiced Amelie and young Bridget Strand in the 2019 game Death Stranding.
 In 2020, O'Brien joined the cast of Days of Our Lives and currently portrays the character Gwen Rizczech, the daughter of Jack Deveraux (Matthew Ashford) on the daytime drama.
+In October 2023, O'Brien took over the role of Theresa Donovan, the daughter of Shane Donovan (Charles Shaughnessy) and Kimberly Brady (Patsy Pease).